hyunjunian/Poor-Charlie-s-Almanack/en.md

 I do not wish to imply in my criticism that the imperfections of academic psychology teaching are all attributable to some kind of human fault common only to such departments.
 Instead, the causes of many of the imperfections lie deep in the nature of things—in irritating peculiarities that can’t be removed from psychology.

-> The causes of many of the imperfections lie deep in the nature of things—in irritating peculiarities that can’t be removed from psychology.
->

 Let me demonstrate by a thought experiment involving a couple of questions.
 Are there not many fields that need a synthesizing super-mind like that of James Clerk Maxwell, but are destined never to attract one?
 And is academic psychology, by its nature, one of the most unfortunate of all the would-be attractors of super-minds?
 I think the answers are yes and yes.

 One can see this by considering the case of any of the few members of each generation who can, as fast as fingers can move, accurately work through the problem sets in thermodynamics, electromagnetism, and physical chemistry.
 Such a person will be begged by some of the most eminent people alive to enter the upper reaches of hard science.